MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     Get-SCPortACL | Where-Object {$_.ManagedByNC -eq $True}

     ```
-2. Run the Read-SCPortACL cmdlet on all the NC managed port ACLs to refresh:
+2. Run the Read-SCPortACL cmdlet on all the NC managed port ACLs to refresh.

     ```powershell